vmware-tanzu/tanzu-dev-portal/content/guides/spring-prometheus/index.md

   using Prometheus and visualize them in Grafana.
 lastmod: '2021-03-07'
 linkTitle: Prometheus and Grafana
-metaTitle: Gather Metrics with Spring Boot using Prometheus & Grafana
+metaTitle: Monitor Spring Boot Metrics with Prometheus & Grafana
 patterns:
 - Observability
 tags: